deniskyashif/blog/content/posts/2017-01-18-using-azure-vm-for-smt-model.md

 ## Choosing a VM for the Tuning Process

 We can choose from a [variety](https://azure.microsoft.com/en-gb/pricing/details/virtual-machines/linux/) of machines depending on the needs.
-There're "General Purpose", "Compute Optimized", "Memory Optimized", "GPU" and "High Performance Compute" configurations so I went for the F Series(Compute Optimized) instance F16s with 16 Core Intel Xeon CPU and 32GB of RAM and Ubuntu as OS.
+There're "General Purpose", "Compute Optimized", "Memory Optimized", "GPU" and "High Performance Compute" configurations so I went for the F Series (Compute Optimized) instance F16s with 16 Core Intel Xeon CPU and 32GB of RAM and Ubuntu as OS.
 Of course we're provided with the option to change the configuration at any time should we decide that the current one doesn't fit our needs.
 For those of you who want to geek out Microsoft offers a [free trial](https://azure.microsoft.com/en-us/trial/free-trial-virtual-machines/).

 ## The Tuning

 This was the most satisfying part.
-Fortunately, the Moses Decoder is "highly parallelizable" so I was able to utilize all of the 16 cores on the machine.
+Fortunately, the Moses Decoder is highly parallelizable so I was able to utilize all of the 16 cores on the machine.
 The process was a pleasure to watch :).

 ![Moses htop](/images/posts/2017-01-18-smt-moses-azure/moses-on-azure-16core.jpg "htop")